 One of the more sensational elements of the story was in fact "based on a true story": a man who disposed of his wife's body via a woodchipper.
 However, the murder did not involve a botched kidnapping and took place in New England rather than North Dakota.

-Near the end of the movie when the sheriff is shooting at Gaear Grimsrud on the frozen lake.
-He is wearing Canadian armed forces winter warfare snow boots, that they must have picked up at a surplus store.
-When he falls down after being shot you can clearly see the felt pen written price on the sole of the boot.
+Near the end of the movie when the sheriff is shooting at Gaear Grimsrud on the frozen lake, he is wearing Canadian armed forces winter warfare snow boots, which must have picked up at a surplus store.
+When he falls down after being shot, it's possible to see the price of the boots on the sole, written with a felt-tip pen.